 I have a master's degree in math from Rensselaer Polytechnic, and another master's degree in physics from Southern Illinois University.
 I have more than 8 years experience teaching in high school and college classrooms.
-I'm currently not teaching because I'm taking some time off to learn more about computer programming.
+I'm currently an adjunct instructor at Durham Tech.
 I am open to helping with any course geometry or algebra 2 or higher until classes offered at the graduate school level.
-I do appreciate knowing the topics we'll be lookin... [more]
+I do appreciate knowing the topics we'll be looking at for differential equations and calculus 3 ahe... [more]

 I have a master's degree in mathematics.
 I've taught calculus 1 and 2 in high schools, and small groups of calculus 2 and 3 in a university setting.
 I've also seen the application of calculus in various physics courses, as well as been on call at a couple of universities to help students with their calculus-based work.